 Chiangmai Football Club

 Chiangmai Football Club (Thai สโมสรฟุตบอลจังหวัดเชียงใหม่) is a Thai professional football club based in Chiang Mai Province, a city located in the very northern part of Thailand.
-The club currently plays in Thai League 2.
+The club currently plays in Thai Leagues 2.
 Their main home ground at 700th Anniversary Stadium.

 Chiangmai Football Club was founded in 1999 and played its trade in Thailands Pro-League until 2007.
 At that time the club colours were pink and the heraldic animal was an elephant.